 * a writing sample with no more than approx. 50 pages in total, such as one chapter of the PhD thesis or a scholarly paper;

-The closing date for receipt of completed applications including the research proposal is15 April 2016.
+The closing date for receipt of completed applications including the research proposal is 30 November 2017.